Mahermayer/mahermayer.github.io/content/projects/autonomous-vehicles/adversarial-robustness/index.md

 ---

 This project investigates **adversarial robustness** in AV perception.
-Adversarial AI is broadly categorized into:
+Adversarial AI can be broadly categorized into:

 - **White-box attacks** → attacker knows the model and gradients
 - **Black-box attacks** → attacker uses surrogate models and queries